batiste/sprite.js/README.rst

     sprite.rotate(radians)
-    sprite.scale(x, y)      // if y is not defined, y take the same value as x sprite.move(x, y)       // move the sprite in the direction of the provided vector (x, y) sprite.position(x, y)   // set the position of the sprite sprite.offset(x, y)
+    sprite.scale(x, y)      // if y is not defined, y take the same value as x sprite.move(x, y)       // move the sprite in the direction of the provided vector (x, y) sprite.position(x, y)   // set the position of the sprite (left, top) sprite.offset(x, y)
     sprite.size(w, h)       // set the width and height of the visible sprite